digis-georoc/class-library/README.md

 The classification library was first written under Postgres version 18.1 and PostGIS version 3.6.0.

 ### From the SQL dump
-To install the classification library, you have to restore the *class_library_dump.sql* within a postgres database.
+To install the classification library, you have to download and then restore the *class_library_dump.sql* file within a postgres database.
 For example from the pgAdmin 4 GUI, right click on the database, select "Restore..." and navigate to the dump file.

 The restore procedure constructs the *class_library* schema within your postgres database, and thus assumes such a schema does not already exist.
 If it does, you might get an error and we recommend to delete the old schema prior to a restore installation.